sigopt/sigopt-examples/dnn-tuning-nvidia-mxnet/README.md

     - `nohup python run_experiments.py &> logs-no-architecture.out &`
     - `nohup python run_experiments.py --with-architecture &> logs-with-architecture.out &`

-12. Checkout your [experiment dashboard](http://www.sigopt.com/experiments) and view your experiment progress from anywhere!
+12. Check out your [experiment dashboard](http://www.sigopt.com/experiments) and view your experiment progress from anywhere!
   - As a reminder, we run useful analytics so you may start introspecting how your choice of hyperparameters impact your objective function.